deejithr/Crypto_Analyisis_on_CAN_Framework/README.md

  - PRESENT
 	 - Lightweight block cipher (substitution–permutation network)
 	 - smaller code size and lower cpu consumption
+ - AES128
+	 - Standard encryption used
+     - In stream Mode
+	 - Generate keystream and XOR with plaintext

 Design of the framework is done in such a way that, new algorithms can be plugged in with little to no change in the framework